Goggles/MHDC/README.md

 There will also be improvements - an account system to log in and keep profiles of frequently used weapons, the ability to check up to four weapons against one monster.

 Original features will be kept, with modifications - such as as well as a top list of recommended weapons, also recommendations from saved profiles of weaponry.

+Formulas for 3rd gen(Tri, Portable 3rd etc) will be added in the future.